Kalighat painting: History

-The exact origin of Kalighat painting is a matter of debate and speculation among art critics and historians, for there exists no historical account which records a specific date, or traces the beginnings of this school which was established by the patuas at Kalighat.
-Material evidence such as the type of paper, and colours used in the paintings, suggest that they belong to the first half of the 19th century.
+The exact origin of Kalighat painting is a matter of debate and speculation among art critics and historians, for there exists no historical account which records a specific date or traces the beginnings of this type of painting, which was established by the patuas at Kalighat.
+Material evidence such as the type of paper and colors used in the paintings, suggest that they belong to the first half of the 19th century.
 Furthermore, noting the dates of acquisition of these paintings by various European collectors, historians have concluded that the emergence of the paintings roughly coincides with the establishment of the present-day Kali temple at Kalighat, in approximately the first or second quarter of the 19th century.
 The Victoria and Albert Museum website mentions, for instance, that the artworks in the museum have been "created and collected over a period of 100 years from 1830s to the 1930s".
 However, S. Chakravarti estimates “Kalighat paintings were in vogue not earlier than 1850s”.Moreover, it was by the early 19th century that Calcutta evolved as an economic centre driven by the commercial activities generated by the British and other European settlers which attracted immigrants looking for employment opportunities.
 The Kalighat Temple, in the southern part of the city, became a popular destination which attracted hundreds of pilgrims, certain foreign visitors as well as the local people.
-The artisans and craftsmen, for whom the temple premises provided the perfect opportunity to sell their products, started migrating to the region with the hope of capitalising on the new growing market.
+The artisans and craftsmen, for whom the temple premises provided the perfect opportunity to sell their products.
+The artisans and craftsmen started migrating to the region with the hope of capitalizing on the new growing market.
 Among them were the patuas, the skilled artists who hailed from rural Bengal, especially from the areas of Midnapore and the 24 Parganas.
-These artists would traditionally paint long narrative stories on scrolls of cloth or handmade paper, which often expanded to a length of 20 metres and beyond.
+These artists would traditionally paint long narrative stories on scrolls of cloth or handmade paper, which often expanded to a length of 20 meters and beyond.
 Such an art form was known as patachitra, each section was called the pat which explains why the artists were known as patuas.
-The first mention of such a group of travelling folk painters appears in the thirteenth century text, the Brahma Vaivarta Purana.
+The first mention of such a group of travelling folk painters appears in the thirteenth-century text, the Brahma Vaivarta Purana.
 These artists depicted conventional images of deities and scenes from the two Hindu epics, carrying their scrolls while moving from one place to another, and singing the scenes and episodes portrayed in the paintings in public gatherings or during festivals in villages.